 - 1. Quizzes: The quizzes will be given every week, unless an exam is scheduled, and cover lecture material. - 2.
 Exams: Exams will cover lecture material and consist of a combination of true/false, multiple choice, matching, draw and label, short answer, and essay.
-Exams cover material from your readings, from any media presented, and from our lectures and discussions.
-You will be permitted to bring and use one hand-written note page (8 1⁄2 X 11 inches, one side only): this may include anything you think will help you for the exam.
-You will turn in the hand-written note page along with your exam.

-- 3. Attendance: Attendance is expected and essential for successful completion of the course.
+Exams cover material from your readings, from any media presented, and from our lectures and discussions. - 3.
+Attendance: Attendance is expected and essential for successful completion of the course.
 Assignments, quizzes, and tests cannot be made up without a valid excuse.
 Arrangements should be made before your absence.
 If you are absent, it is your responsibility to inform the instructor and to inquire about missed assignments, quizzes, and tests. - 4.
 Grading Procedure: Grades will reflect an overall understanding of topics covered in lecture.
 Attendance, completion of assigned readings, and attentiveness in lecture will ensure satisfactory performance in the class.
 Demonstrating a thorough understanding of course material and meaningful participation in class discussions constitutes high achievement in the course.
 We will have in-class work to facilitate class discussion, which may include Internet searches, reviews of video, and group activities.
 Group activities may consist of brief oral reports or short written reports.
 For written coursework, you will be graded on your ability not only to answer the question but also in how effectively you can defend your answer/position using your knowledge of the subject & applying what you learned through the use of relevant facts and examples.